kodarn/Sparsnas/README.md

 ## Analysing the JTAG Port

 In order to communicate with the JTAG port, we need some sort of device which is able to talk JTAG.
-There are the vendor specific devices, but where we will use a generic tool called [AdaFruit FS232H](https://www.adafruit.com/product/2264) which costs about $15.
-This device can inteface many different technologies and can be seen as a little swiss army knife for serial protocols.
-By looking into the [datasheet](Docs/FT232H_DataSheet.pdf) of the FS232H, we can figure out how to connect the FT232 to our Ikea Sparsnäs:
+There are the vendor specific devices, but here we will use a generic tool called [AdaFruit FS232H](https://www.adafruit.com/product/2264) which costs about $15.
+This device is able to inteface with many different technologies and can be seen as a little swiss army knife for serial protocols.
+By looking into the [datasheet](Docs/FT232H_DataSheet.pdf) of the FS232H, we can figure out how to connect the FT232H to our Ikea Sparsnäs:

 ![JTAG Setup](JTAG/HardwareBoard_Receiver_Outline_FT232H.png?raw=true "JTAG Setup")
 ![JTAG Setup](JTAG/FT232H_Setup.jpg?raw=true "JTAG Setup")

-We connect the FT232H to our computer using a USB-cable, and install [OpenOCD](http://openocd.net) which is an open source On-Chip debugger toolbox.
+We connect the AdaFruit FT232H to our computer using a USB-cable, and install [OpenOCD](http://openocd.net) which is an open source On-Chip debugger toolbox.
 Using OpenOCD, we can do disassembly, read/write memory etc.

 ![Connecting using OpenOCD](JTAG/OpenOCD.png?raw=true "Connecting using OpenOCD")